whizzer75/whizzer75.github.io/1-install.md

 ```

 ### Steps to install [ownCloud] using [Docker]
-With all of the customizations finalized and stored in environment
+With all customizations finalized and stored in environment
-variables we can quickly deploy the entire [ownCloud] stack with
+variables, we can quickly deploy the entire [ownCloud] stack with
+a few boilerplate [Docker] commands.

 * Install [Redis] server
   ```